Thailand welcomes tourists after the pandemic with the Monkey Festival.

 Những món ăn được chuẩn bị cho khỉ tại lễ hội có tổng giá trị lên tới 100.000 bạt (hơn 3.000 USD). - Ảnh: AFP/Getty Images/Jack Taylor

-The food prepared for the monkeys at the festival is worth a total of 100,000 baht (more than 3,000 USD). - Photo: AFP/Getty Images/Jack Taylor
+The food prepared for the monkeys at the festival was worth a total of 100,000 baht (over $3,000). - Photo: AFP/Getty Images/Jack Taylor

 Khỉ Macaque được thưởng thức rất nhiều loại trái cây trong lễ hội. - Ảnh: Getty Images/Chaiwat Subprasom

-Macaque monkeys enjoy a variety of fruits during the festival. - Photo: Getty Images/Chaiwat Subprasom
+Macaque monkeys enjoy a wide variety of fruits during the festival. - Photo: Getty Images/Chaiwat Subprasom

-More than 100,000 tourists visited Thailand in November - a number that is as high as the first 10 months of 2021 combined.
-Since November 1, Thailand has reopened its borders to fully vaccinated travelers from several countries around the world.
-Visitors who meet all entry requirements and have proof of a negative Covid-19 PCR test will not need to undergo medical quarantine.
+Over 100,000 tourists visited Thailand in November – a number equal to the total for the first 10 months of 2021 combined.
+Since November 1st, Thailand has reopened its borders to tourists from certain countries who have received two doses of the Covid-19 vaccine.
+Those who meet the entry requirements and can provide proof of a negative Covid-19 PCR test will not need to undergo quarantine.

-In the coming time, Thailand will also gradually reopen other localities in the country.
-The country also plans to reopen 20 provinces in early December and plans to open 13 more border provinces from January 1, 2022.
+In the coming period, Thailand will also gradually reopen other regions of the country.
+The country plans to reopen 20 provinces by early December and expects to reopen an additional 13 border provinces from January 1, 2022.

 Khanh Ha - Source: Travel + Leisure